 Susanne, a former health care professional, has a doctorate in Psychology, is an ardent nature lover, and is an active member of Women Painters West, Thousand Oaks Art Association, California Art League, San Fernando Valley Arts & Cultural Center, SF Valley Camera Club, and sits on the Board of the Fine Arts Club of Pasadena and Collage Artists of America.
 She has exhibited in Germany, galleries throughout the Southern California area, and her work is held in both private and corporate collections throughout the U.S. and Europe.
-She is a Represented Artist at LACDA (Los Angeles Center for Digital Art) and continues to be a featured artist at GDCA (Gloria Delson Contemporary Arts Gallery (DTLA).
+She is a Represented Artist at LACDA (Los Angeles Center for Digital Art) and a featured artist at GDCA (Gloria Delson Contemporary Arts Gallery) in DTLA.
 Susanne was a founding partner and represented artist of the former Abbot Kinney Art Gallery (Venice, CA).
-She is also co-author (with nature writer, Christine Baleshta) of "Looking for 527" (an art/essay book about an iconic Yellowstone Alpha Wolf killed in the first Montana wolf hunt) (Available on Amazon.com, eKindle, Createspace eStore and Extended Distribution through Amazon where all royalties are sent directly to Yellowstone Park Foundation's Wolf Project).
+She is also co-author (with nature writer, Christine Baleshta) of "Looking for 527" (an art/essay book about an iconic Yellowstone Alpha Wolf killed in the first Montana wolf hunt) (Available on Amazon.com, eKindle and Extended Distribution through Amazon where all royalties are sent directly to Yellowstone Park Foundation's Wolf Project).